7 Strategies to Avoid Data Loss from Natural Disaster

 You can’t talk about natural disasters these days without considering the effects of climate change.

-The scientific community overwhelmingly agrees that extreme storms like hurricanes and tornados will only become more common as global temperatures continue to rise.
+The scientific community overwhelmingly agrees that extreme storms like hurricanes will only become more common as global temperatures continue to rise.
 Now more than ever, businesses must be prepared for a wide range of potential natural disasters and be able to rapidly resume operations after a disruptive event occurs.

 Okay, so you know the risks.
 What can you do about them?